adamrenklint/dilla-expressions/README.md

 ## Custom matchers

 It is possible to add a custom *matcher callback*, a function which gets executed for each possible position within the range.

+The matcher function receives two arguments, arrays with bar, beat and tick values - for user defined expression, and possible matched position.

 The stack of matchers will continue to execute until a position has been accepted or until the stack ends.